aclark4life/blog/2007/03/16/first-post/index.rst

 I have decided to start a blog.
 Why?
 Because Plone allows me to do so.
 But also:

 - I have been reading a lot of |planet_plone| lately and they have inspired me to write my own.
-- I want to interact with other Plone users.
+- I want to interact with other Plone developers and users.
 - I want to "get my new technology on".

 To that end, this post is about my |build_tools|.
 But first I'll note these current and likely better alternatives: